slowernews/wisdom-tldr/chapters/chapter_appendix.md

 “the paradise tax”

+_meaning_

 I quickly realized that I had to find another way to derive meaning from my life than working or productivity.
 When I’m out in the world, I rent my car on turo and my homes on airbnb.
 I travel hack to cover the flights.
 Promote Airbnb for travel credits.

-I think it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
-The real work is within.
-I find that people especially my age, are so distracted with things outside of themselves / needing to prove something.

 That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.